Taro-Hayashi/Cannonball-LL/README.md

 ![](img/IMG_0901.jpg)
 Place mainboard #1 on top and fit a nut on one of the corner components of runner I.
 ![](img/IMG_0917.jpg)
-A total of 9 runner I components and 4 nuts were fitted.
+A total of 9 runner I components and 4 nuts were fitted with long screws.
 ![](img/IMG_0921.jpg)

 ## 4 Soldering of mainboard #2